Rosemont Copper: Context

 The Rosemont Copper property is located in Pima County, approximately 30 miles southeast of Tucson.
 It straddles two historic mining districts: the Rosemont Mining District and the adjacent Helvetia Mining District.

 Copper became the focus of mining in the Santa Cruz Valley and elsewhere in Southern Arizona beginning in the late 1880s.
 By 1907, Southern Arizona led world copper production.
 Sporadic prospecting reportedly began in the northwestern portion of the Rosemont property, in the Helvetia Mining District, in the mid-1800s.
 Production from mines on both sides of the northern Santa Rita Mountains brought forth construction and operation of the Columbia Smelter at Helvetia on the west side of the Santa Rita Mountains and the Rosemont Smelter in the Rosemont Mining District on the east side of the Santa Rita Mountains.

 Copper production ceased in 1951.
 In the decades since, the area continued to be the site of successive exploration efforts.
 In 1956, the American Exploration and Mining Company began exploring the Broadtop Butte prospect.
 Banner Mining Company acquired most of the claims in the area by the late 1950s.
 Anaconda Mining Company acquired the claims to the property in 1963 and undertook a major exploration campaign that identified the Rosemont deposit as a major porphyry copper ore body.
 The company also advanced the Broadtop Butte and Peach-Elgin prospects.
 The project continued after Amax and Anaconda formed the Anamax partnership and ceased in 1986 when Anamax sold the property to a real estate company during the dissolution of Anaconda.
 ASARCO purchased the property in 1988, renewed exploration of the Peach-Elgin prospect and initiated engineering studies.
 ASARCO sold the entire property to real estate interests in 2004.
 Augusta acquired the Rosemont Property in 2005.
+Hudbay acquired the property in 2014.